paintmr/mint-store-react/README.md

 All data-request is sent by this middleware, which prevents redundant code.

 The dataFetching.js file detects if the action contains the key 'FETCH_DATA' which contains a string array containing requestType, successType, and failureType.
 If the key 'FETCH_DATA' exists, the dataFetching.js file will dispatch these three request types.
 Otherwise, it will pass the action to the next reducer/middleware.

+## Home

+On the Home page, when it is mounted, it displays product data in the discount list and recommended list.

+When the user scrolls the screen, she can get more of the recommended list until she gets the end of the list.

+## Product Details

+Every time the user click a product, she is directed to the detail page of that product, which shows not only product details but also shops related to the product.

+To make this works, redux provides not only product details but also shops related to the product.

+When the user clicks the two "Buy Now" buttons, she is directed to the Purchase page.

+## Search

+When the user clicks the search bar at the top of the Home page, she is directed to the Search page.

+When she inputs something into the input box, a related search keyword list occurs for her reference.
+When she clickes the little corss icon at the end of the input box, she clears her input and the related keyword list disappears.
+When she clicks the cancel button, she goes back to the Home page.

+When she clicks the keyword either in the related search keyword list or the popular search keyword list, they keyword is added to the search history list, and she is directed to the search result page.

+## Search Results

+On the search results page, she user sees shops related to the keyword she has just clicked.

+## Login

+When the user clickes the human figure icon on the top right of the Home page, she is either directed to the UserCentre page if she has logged in or redirected to the Login page if she has not logged in.

+Building a PrivateRoute component can make this happen.

+When the user has inputed a random number and a password, she can login.
+And the number and login status are stored by localStorage.

+## UserCentre